probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ## Motivation

 Measuring the performance of decentralized peer-to-peer systems is often not as straightforward as for centrally operated systems, for they contain no central monitoring tools.
 However, it is crucial for these systems to set up measurements and metrics, to understand how they can be improved.
-The goal of this Request For Measurement (RFM) is to study Kademlia DHT Routing Table Health in the IPFS network.
+The goal of this Request For Measurement (RFM) is to study the Kademlia DHT Routing Table Health in the IPFS network.
 The measurements described in this report help us understand better the state of the routing table in practice as well as provide hints on libp2p and IPFS routing improvements.

 Our study focuses in particular on:
-- the share of stale entries in the routing tables
+- the percentage of stale entries in the routing tables
-- the peers distribution in Kademila k-buckets
+- the peer distribution in Kademila k-buckets
 - the number of missing peers in the k-buckets
 - whether IPFS nodes have their 20 closest peers in their routing tables

 These metrics will help us evaluate the state of the DHT Routing Table in practice, its strengths and its weaknesses.
-We will be able to detect problems or propose improvements suggestions from the results of this study.
+We will be able to detect problems or propose improvements from the results of this study.

 ## Measurement Methodology

-Kademlia [1] routing table is composed of `k-buckets`, sorting remote peers according to the XOR distance between the peer's own 256-bits ID and the remote peer ID.
+Kademlia's [1] routing table is composed of `k-buckets`, sorting remote peers according to the XOR distance between the peer's own 256-bits ID and the remote peer ID.
 Peer `P0` will have peer `P1` in its bucket `i` only if `P0`'s ID and `P1`'s ID share a common `i-bit` prefix, the Common Prefix Length (CPL).
 Each bucket is capped at a maximum of `k=20` peers by design.
 The probability for a random node to fall in bucket `i` is $2^{-(i+1)}$, thus it is expected for buckets with a low ID to be full and the ones with a high ID to be totally empty.
-Note that in theory, the routing table should contain 256 buckets, with most of them being totally empty. `libp2p` implementation of Kademlia contains optimizations and doesn't actually create the 256 buckets for the routing table, it only creates the populated ones. `libp2p` bucket with the highest ID `i` will contain at most 20 peers, that don't necessarily share the same CPL but whose CPL is $\geq i$.
+Note that in theory, the routing table should contain 256 buckets, with most of them being totally empty. `libp2p`'s implementation of Kademlia contains optimizations and doesn't actually create the 256 buckets for the routing table, it only creates the populated ones.
+The `libp2p` bucket with the highest ID `i` will contain at most 20 peers, that don't necessarily share the same CPL but whose CPL is $\geq i$.
 The logic is described in the [source code](https://github.com/libp2p/go-libp2p-kbucket/blob/f0be035294ac4f5e939af13ddc1dd24273b7d881/table.go#L192).
 In this report, the _k-bucket_ term is used to refer to the k-buckets as described in the Kademlia paper, represented by the CPL, and not as implemented in practice in `libp2p`.

 ### Nebula Crawler